MED13

 • Developmental delay

-• Language concerns including speech impairment and some problems with understanding
+• Language issues, including speech impairment and problems with understanding

 • Autism spectrum disorder